 It should always be noted this can at times have a very negative effect also but in truth, this is how the immune system keeps itself active.
 I’m not saying you should purposely co-mingle with people with coughs and colds for example but what I am is that staying indoors and not getting out is not good for you either.

 Think of this what you will but I for one think this is definitely something that should be noted.

 My thoughts on the Best Ways to Boost your Immune System – all these ideas above are excellent ideas I think.
-Eating well, exercising and getting a good night’s rest.
+Eating well, exercising, and getting a good night’s rest.
 The fasting one I’ve never heard of but I’m sure there must be some truth to it but, if you do decide to try it be sure to talk to a medical professional beforehand.

-Also, another tip I have heard works to build stronger immunity, if anybody is brave enough to try it, this is taking a cold shower.
+Also, another tip I have heard works to build stronger immunity, if anybody is brave enough to try it, is taking a cold shower.
 I don’t personally have a shower at home but if anybody does, try it – I dare you lol.
 It can be quite refreshing if you can handle it.
-Otherwise, I would just suggest doing your research and look up any ides you can on ways to boost your immune system.
+Otherwise, I would just suggest doing your research and look up any ideas you can on ways to boost your immune system.

 My final tips for today though are 2 other things: